G-Mode Archives

-G-Mode Archives is a series of re-releases of older mobile games for the Nintendo Switch console as well as Windows on Steam.
+G-Mode Archives is a series of re-releases of older mobile games for the Nintendo Switch console as well as Windows PCs on Steam.
 The term "G-Mode Archives" on its own refers to titles that are developed or published by G-Mode, whereas G-Mode Archives+ refers to third-party releases.
-The series debuted on the Switch on April 16, 2020, and first appeared on PC on April 21, 2021.
+The series debuted on the Switch on April 16, 2020, and first appeared on Windows on April 21, 2021.

-Many of the games released as part of the series were originally Java-based games on Japanese mobile phones, for which a monthly fee was charged in order to play.
-They cover a wide variety of genres such as RPGs, puzzle games, simulation games and sports titles.
+The games released as part of the G-Mode Archives series are Java-based games.
+They were originally developed with J2ME, BREW, or in DoJa for Japanese feature phones.
+The games in the latter category were originally released for the service i-mode, which required a monthly fee to be paid in order to play.
+They cover a wide variety of genres such as JRPGs, puzzle games, simulation games, and sports titles.

 List of G-Mode Archives releases

 The following is the list of G-Mode Archives titles.